 represents a single decision, with no

 subcondition for the occurrence of

 For state transition tables containing temporal logic decisions, as in the above example, condition coverage and MC/DC is not recorded.

 In a Stateflow chart, an atomic subchart is a graphical object that allows you to reuse the same state or subchart across multiple charts and models.

 When you specify to record coverage data for a model during simulation, the Simulink Verification and Validation software records coverage for any atomic subcharts in your model.
 The coverage data records the execution of the chart itself, and the execution of states, transition decisions, and individual conditions that compose each decision in the atomic subchart.

-Simulate the doc_atomic_subcharts_map_iodata example model and record decision coverage:
+model and record decision coverage:

 This model contains two Sine Wave blocks that supply input signals to the Stateflow chart.
 Chart contains two atomic subcharts—A and B—that are linked from the same library chart, also named A. The library chart contains the following objects: